The Best Car Polisher - Top 5

 I found this polisher to be very capable, especially at higher speeds.
-Even when applying a lot of pressure to the pad, it still managed to keep rotating at what appeared to be the 4500 OPM I had set it to.
-This demonstrates the amount of torque that the small 500 watt motor is capable of generating.
+Even when applying a lot of pressure to the pad, it still managed to keep rotating at what appeared to be the preset 4500 OPM.
+This demonstrates that even when presented with a lot of resistance, the small 500 watt motor is capable of generating a lot of torque.

 Some cheaper polishers can't handle the extra load, and are useless for removing deeper marks in the paint.
 Whilst I didn't try the Meguiar's on anything too difficult, my guess is that it will have no problems dealing with harder paint and more difficult corrections.